damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/blog/index.md

 ## Community contributions

 We are developing a program to invite paid contribution by GitLab community members.
+Coming soon!